 In 1991, Cook graduated from Brown magna cum laude, with a double B.A. in International Relations and Mathematical Physics.
 Elected to membership in Phi Beta Kappa and Sigma Xi, the Scientific Honor Society, he also passed the written and oral examinations for the Foreign Service but opted for a career in journalism, instead.

 After working as a writer and editor at publications including Foreign Policy magazine, U.S. News & World Report, the Washington Monthly, and the Boston Phoenix, Cook joined the staff of the Boston Globe in 1999.
-A high point of his Globe career so far was his seven-year stint reporting on science, which Cook describes as his "passion."
+A high point of his Globe career so far was his seven-year stint reporting on science, which Cook describes as his “passion.”
 That period produced his Pulitzer-winning work on stem cells, as well as the 2005 Ocean Science Journalism Award, from the Woods Hole Oceanographic Institution, and the National Academy of Sciences Communications Award, which he won that same year.
-Cook is now a columnist for the op-ed pages of the Globe, following several years as the editor of "Ideas," a Sunday section of the newspaper.
+Following several years as the editor of “Ideas,” a Sunday section of the Globe, Cook worked as a columnist for the op-ed pages before leaving the newspaper to work as a freelance journalist, and submit articles to The New Yorker.

 When asked, in light of his many successes, if Cook considers his dyslexia an asset, as do many who credit the disability with boosting their creativity and helping them see "the whole picture" of an issue, he said, "I suspect it's true, but I can't get into someone else's brain.
 It's sort of hard to think what it would be like to be different.
 I believe dyslexia is sort of central to the way I think and the way I approach problems.
 There are definitely things that others find quite easy to do that I find quite hard, and things that are quite easy for me but are hard for other people.
 I wish I wouldn't get lost so easily; I wish that it weren't so hard for me to take notes, for that's kind of a constant problem with this job.
 But I have a very happy life and a good professional life, so I don't feel like I would want it any other way."